syncfusion-content/winui-docs/winui/DataGrid/Autosize-Columns.md

 ## Improving Performance of Auto-Sizing Calculations

 By default, column auto-sizing is calculated for all rows in the DataGrid.
-The AutoFitRange property allows you to specify whether auto-sizing applies to visible rows or all rows in the grid.
-The default value for the AutoFitRange property is AllRows.
+The `AutoFitRange` property allows you to specify whether auto-sizing is based on visible rows or all rows in the DataGrid.
+The default value for the `AutoFitRange` property is AllRows.

 The column width adjusts based on the visible text and maintains the maximum width of the column.

+Below are the options available for AutoFitRange:

 <table>
 <tr>